-When Audio SoftSwitchTM for an audio buss is On, the router will provide a clean AES switch on the respective audio busses associated with the V1 buss.
+This menu allows the user to enable the Audio SoftSwitchTM on the SoftSwitchTM and Embedded SoftSwitchTM equipped routers.
+When Audio SoftSwitch is On, the router will provide a clean AES switch on the AES audio buses associated with the V1 bus.